 The low quality of public service delivery in developing countries adversely affects the lives of billions of people (World Bank, 2003).
-As a result, improving "last mile" service delivery has been a recurrent theme in recent research, from incentivizing employees to show up to work (Duflo et al., 2012) to ensuring that beneficiaries receive money they are entitled to (Muralidharan et al., 2016).
+As a result, improving "last mile" service delivery has been a recurrent theme in recent research, from incentivizing employees to show up to work (Duflo, Hanna and Ryan, 2012) to ensuring that beneficiaries receive money they are entitled to (Muralidharan, Niehaus and Sukhtankar, 2016).
 One common challenge is that, like any organization, a government can only manage its personnel to the extent that it can measure their performance (Bloom and Van Reenen, 2007).
 Yet measuring service delivery is difficult, especially when front-line work takes place in many remote and dispersed communities.